 The decision-making process was marked by two divergent positions: on the one side, EDP was pushing for the works to continue while proposing alternative solutions (such as moving the most important engravings to a new location); on the other, archaeologists and large sections of the public opinion advocated for the preservation of the findings in situ by arguing that the engravings are key elements of the local landscape.
 Preservation was only a viable option if the project to build the dam was abandoned.

 Several civil society organizations, together with the students of the Vila Nova de Foz Côa High School organized in 1995 a "large campsite" for youth from all around the country.
 Public debates were also held in others towns.

 After winning the elections in October 1995, the Socialist Party (Partido Socialista) suspended the works.
 This victory highlighted the importance of coalitions of local and international actors working together to build capacity to disseminate information on a large scale and of getting support from international organizations.

-The Prehistoric Rock-Art Sites in the Côa Valley were designated a World Heritage Site by UNESCO in 1998 and are considered by the Rock Art Committee the world´s largest outdoor Paleolithic site.
+The prehistoric rock-art sites in the Côa Valley were designated a World Heritage Site by UNESCO in 1998 and are considered by the Rock Art Committee the world's largest outdoor Paleolithic site.

-The Côa Park Foundation was created in 2011 to jointly manage the Archaeological Park of the Côa Valley and the Museum of Art and Archaeology of the Côa Valley.
-Both play a critical role in the development and territorial planning, most notably in maintaining a balance among elements such as visitor pressure (in 2007, the number of visitors reached 170.000).
+The Côa Park Foundation was created in 2011 to manage both the Archaeological Park and the Museum of Art and Archaeology of the Côa Valley.
+Both play a critical role in development and territorial planning, most notably in maintaining a balance among elements such as visitor pressure (in 2007, the number of visitors reached 170.000).
 They are also key to the conservation of the rock art and environmental quality, sustainable use and landscape preservation.